felixchenfy/Monocular-Visual-Odometry/README.md

 TODO: Currently, I only do optimization on the camera poses.
 There is a bug of huge error when I simultaneously optimize the map points, which might due to the wrong weight between mappoints and camera poses.
 DEBUG later.

-Besides, my result shows that the best result achieves when I optimimze only a single frame (instead of multiple), which is kind of weired.
-(I don't think its a bug of the program, since Performance of optimizing on 5 or 15 frames is about the same.)
+Besides, it shows that the best result achieves when only single frame is optimimzed (instead of multiple frames), which is kind of weired.
+(I don't think it's a bug of the program, since Performance of optimizing on 5 or 15 frames is about the same.)
+TODO: Figure out why this happens.

 ## 1.5.
 Other details